Complaints

 Because this is a multi modality service, it is VITAL that any complaint is handled by the professional body best qualified to judge it.
 This is in the interests of the complainant, and us.

-If you complaint to the wrong body, it will either be simply dismissed as outside their area of competence, or referred after a delay to the correct body.
 Therefore for quick response, please allow us to signpost you to the correct organisation.
 This will not influence the decision making process.

 Update additional 26.10.2023